exonum/exonum-doc/src/architecture/services.md

     in the form of a state hash.
 The use of Merkle trees and Merkle Patricia trees allows to make proofs compact enough to be processed by thin clients.

+!!! note "Example"
-**Example.** Retrieving information on a particular wallet (e.g., the current wallet balance) is implemented as a read request in the cryptocurrency tutorial.
+    Retrieving information on a particular wallet (e.g., the current wallet balance) is implemented as a read request in the cryptocurrency tutorial.

 ### Private API